logicalclocks/logicalclocks.github.io/docs/setup_installation/aws/cluster_creation.md

 ### Step 4 select an SSH key

-When deploying clusters, Hopsworks.ai installs an ssh key on the cluster's instances so that you can access them if necessary.
+When deploying clusters, [managed.hopsworks.ai](https://managed.hopsworks.ai) installs an ssh key on the cluster's instances so that you can access them if necessary.
 Select the *SSH key* that you want to use to access cluster instances.
 For more detail on how to add a shh key in AWS refer to [Create an ssh key](getting_started.md#step-4-create-an-ssh-key)

 <p align="center">